rhecht95/qPCR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-qPCR is a package designed to wrangle and analyze raw, excel qPCR data output from QuantStudio Applied Biosystems instruments
+qPCR is a package designed for wrangling and analyzing raw excel qPCR data output from QuantStudio Applied Biosystems instruments

 ## Installation